Macrometacorp/demo-northwind-traders-akamai/README.md

 git clone git@github.com:Macrometacorp/demo-northwind-traders.git
 ```
 depending on your GitHub authentication method.

-Then, change directory to your new project with:
+2\.
+Change directory to your new project with:
 ```
 cd demo-northwind-traders
 ```

+3\.
 Create a new `.env.local` file and add your environment variables there.
 Here is how `.env.local` file should look like:
 ```
 REACT_APP_FUNCTIONS_PLATFORM_BASE_URL=https://macrometa-akamai-ew.macrometa.io